Paris Saint-Germain Profile

 PSG won Ligue 1 in 2017/18, 2018/19, 2019/20 and 2021/22.
 But still the Champions League has eluded them.
 Thomas Tuchel came closest to bringing Europe's showpiece back to Paris in 2020, but his side fell just short in the final, losing 1-0 to Bayern Munich in the final.

 PSG added Lionel Messi to their squad ahead of the 2021/22 season, hoping the magical Argentine would help in their quest for European glory.
-But the former Barcelona star was unable to have the desire impact in Paris - while the club was able to win Ligue 1 again, they suffered defeat to Real Madrid in the Champions League round of 16.
+But the former Barcelona star was unable to have the desired impact in Paris - while the club was able to win Ligue 1 again, they suffered defeat to Real Madrid in the Champions League round of 16.

-In the 2021/22 season PSG stormed to the Ligue 1 title, with Kylian Mbappe netting 28 goals to become top scorer for the fourth consecutive season.
+In the 2021/22 domestic season PSG stormed to the Ligue 1 title, with Kylian Mbappe netting 28 goals to become top scorer for the fourth consecutive season.
 His 17 assists made him the first player to be named top scorer and top assister in Ligue 1 history.

 PSG's biggest rivals